 Internet of Things (IoT) Integration

 Integrating IoT technologies enhances AMI’s capabilities by allowing for the connection of various devices and sensors.
-It enables a broader range of data collection, including information about the health of the grid, environmental factors, and even home appliances.
+It enables a broader range of data collection, including grid health, environmental factors, and even home appliances.

 Data Analytics for Predictive Insights